395t/coding-assignment-week-12-opn-1/README.md

 ![train-stl](images/simclr/STL-10_default_acc_train.png) ![test-stl](images/simclr/STL-10_default_acc_val.png)

 # VirTex
 The VirTex paper uses a natural language caption associated with a particular image to help with representational learning behind images.
 They take captions and use the embeddings generated to do a pre-text task.
 They show that the weights learned by the resnet model can be transfered to downstream tasks leading to great performance increase.
+While in the paper they test many downstream tasks, we use the representations for doing the downstream task of image classification.

 ## CIFAR-10